jmielkeway/ccos4rbpi_volume0/chapter11/sending.md

 }
 ```

-We also want to ammend the setup of the shell program in [arch/arm64/user/shell.c](code0/arch/arm64/user/shell.c):
+We also want to extend the setup of the shell program in [arch/arm64/user/shell.c](code0/arch/arm64/user/shell.c):

 ```C
 int shell()